kmark/XHangouts/README.md

 * Send a message and lock your device with one tap
 * Customize ringtones and sounds
 * Disable the proximity sensor
-* Give yourself more room to type by hiding the emoji button
-* Works on Xposed for Lollipop!
+* Works on Xposed for Lollipop and Marshmallow!
 * Free and open-source software.
 No nags.
 No data collection.
 No secrets.

 ## Screenshots